xonq/mycotools/mycotools/README.md

 <br />

-## 2) Install scripts & dependencies
+## 2) Install MycoTools
-Restart your login. *Anytime you want to use the python environment you just installed, you may have to activate it via* `source activate base`.
+Restart your login.
+If upon login you do not see `(base)` to the left of your bash shell prompt then *anytime you want to use the python environment you created, you have to activate it via* `source activate base`.
 There are relatively easy ways to [make this automatic](https://docs.anaconda.com/anaconda/user-guide/faq/), but it is beyond the scope of this install.
+If necessary, activate the environment, then use `pip` to install MycoTools:

 ```
-source activate base
 pip install mycotools
 ```

 <br />

-## 3) Installing mycodb
+## 3) Install MycoDB
 #### OSC
 Many of my scripts interface with [mycotools databases](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/db/README.md).
 If you are using the Ohio Supercomputer and have access to PAS1046, then simply append these commands to your `~/.bash_profile` in your OSC home folder.
 ```